vatnz-dev/sops/docs/enroute/RAN.md

 ### NAK

 RAN shall assign STARs to any aircraft where the destination is within the lateral bounds of NAK without coordination.

+RAN shall assign STARs to any aircraft bound for NZWN without coordination, provided it is for the nominated runway and approach type as stated in the ATIS.
+A request for use of a non-nominated approach requires coordination from NAK, who will liaise with WN TMA and ADC.

 RAN shall ensure that any aircraft crossing the RAN/NAK boundary is established on an airway.
 RAN may clear aircraft direct to a boundary fix, provided it is established on an airway once it reaches the direct-to fix.